 (3) An L-FM shall conform to the following specifications:

 (a) The powered ramp shall be of a sufficient width to safely accommodate the intended user.
 The actuator shall be of electro-mechanical design.
 It shall have a side barrier on both sides to within twelve inches of the outboard end.
 The surface shall be covered with a durable non-slip surface.
-The ramp shall have an interior means for manual operation, if power fails.
+The ramp shall have an interior means for manual operation if power fails.

 (b) The ramp shall support a routine operating load of six hundred pounds at the midpoint.
 It shall be capable of supporting a nine hundred pound proof load at its midpoint for one minute without any permanent bending, cracking, or changes, which would detract from its continued performance.

-(i) The area under the vehicle, from twenty inches forward and aft of both the front and rear wheel centerlines, shall have a ground clearance of four inches or greater.
+(ii) Front and rear wheel centerlines, shall have a ground clearance of four inches or greater.

-(ii) The exhaust pipe and associated components shall have a ground clearance of four inches or greater.
+(iii) The exhaust pipe and associated components shall have a ground clearance of four inches or greater.

 (d) Jacking points, or similar provisions, shall be provided to permit any tire to be raised to clear the ground.
 A jack capable of achieving these goals shall be provided together with a sticker identifying the jacking points and any other necessary instructions.